knice/inquiry.ucsc.edu/source/_articles/2020-21/robotic-etiquette.md

 in-the-news:
     - title: "Love 'em or hate 'em, robots are here to stay so let's make them better, says psychology prof. (UCSC News, September 12, 2017)"
       url: https://news.ucsc.edu/2017/09/takayama-robots.html
-    - title: "Stop me if you've heard this one: a robot and a team of Irish scientists walk into a senior living home. (*Time*, October 4, 2019,)"
+    - title: "Stop me if you've heard this one: a robot and a team of Irish scientists walk into a senior living home. (<em>Time</em>, October 4, 2019,)"
       url: https://time.com/longform/senior-care-robot/
-    - title: "Would you let a robot take care of youmother? (<em>New York Times</em>, December 13, 2019)"
+    - title: "Would you let a robot take care of your mother? (<em>New York Times</em>, December 13, 2019)"
       url: https://www.nytimes.com/2019/12/13/opinion/robot-caregiver-aging.html
     - title: Tug, the busy little robot nurse, will see you now. (<em>Wired</em>, November 10, 2017).
       url: https://www.wired.com/story/tug-the-busy-little-robot-nurse-will-see-you-now/